 The warm weather is right around the corner.
 That means it is time to start thinking about ways to get your garden ready with these spring garden tips.
 Whether you are interested in vegetable gardening or just love to grow flowers, these tips will be helpful

-Many areas of the country are still under a blanket of snow, but it won’t be long for most of us to do things to get your garden ready for spring.
+Many areas of the country are still under a blanket of snow, but it won’t be long before most of us will be doing things to get our garden ready for spring.
 Here in NC, depending on how late our winter lasts, that time is almost here!

 Even though most areas of the country are slowly warming, it’s also true that most plants are still dormant.
 (I am delighted to see my early bulbs peeking through though.
 It won’t be long before my daffodils, hyacinths and tulips will be blooming.)

 Even though most plants are still dormant, there are a lot of ways that you can plan ahead and prepare your garden for spring.

 The Gardening Cook is a participant in the Amazon Affiliate Program.
 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

 These spring garden tips will help you get ready for the warm weather.

 I have included a list of my top list of 25 things that you can do to ensure that your garden will be ready when the plants start to grow.
 Lets start with a good look around the garden!

 Give the Garden a General Inspection

 Most garden beds suffer from the heavy rains of winter and need some TLC.
 Check my tips for preparing spring flower beds here.